The Power of Tendons in Your Horse’s Performance

 Tendons are connective tissues that link muscles to bones.
 They are more elastic than ligaments, which allows them to effectively absorb and distribute the forces exerted during movement.
 This elasticity is vital for maintaining the horse's mobility and reducing the risk of injury.

-The Role of Tendons in Horse Fitness
+The Role of Horse's Tendons in Fitness

 Conditioning for Tendon Health